yezero/sandstorm/docs/administering/config-file.md

 ### BIND_IP

-The IP address on which Sandstorm will listen for HTTP (via PORT), HTTPS (via HTTPS_PORT), and SMTP (via SMTP_LISTEN_PORT).
+The IP address on which Thurly will listen for HTTP (via PORT), HTTPS (via HTTPS_PORT), and SMTP (via SMTP_LISTEN_PORT).
 Supports IPv4 or IPv6 addresses.
 Example:

 ```bash